 You may know more about the hypnotic power of self-hypnosis scripts than you realize.
 You may already be under the influence of this technique.

-Hypnosis is a term from the Greek word “hypos,” which means “to sleep.”
-To sleep while awake results in a hypnotic state.
-The hypnotic state makes you susceptible to suggestions.
-It’s a way of circumventing our natural ability to think and reason.
-You are awake, but it disables your critical thinking centers of the prefrontal cortex.
+Hypnosis is a term from the Greek word hypos, which means to sleep, to sleep while awake is a hypnotic state.
+The hypnotic state makes the mind pliable and susceptible to suggestions.
+It’s a way of circumventing our natural ability to think and reason, you are awake, but not aware, it disables the critical thinking centers of the prefrontal cortex.
+Nice trick.

 Hypnotic Power of Religious Services

 This technique is how stage hypnotists get people to do outrageous things.
-It’s easy to hypnotize someone, especially if they are a willing subject.
-A good hypnotist can make the process look easy.
+It’s easy to hypnotize someone, especially if they are a willing subject, a good hypnotist can make the process look easy.
 The more you practice it, the better at it you become.
 It’s the same for the hypnotized person; the subconscious mind becomes more susceptible the more often it allows control.
 It’s the strategy organized religion.
 A continual system of indoctrination is hypnosis.
 Do you subject yourself to this programming?

-It’s important to understand that a hypnotic state can take various degrees.
+It’s important to understand a hypnotic state has varying degrees of depth.
 One need not be completely catatonic to be in a semi-hypnotic condition to be under the control of hypnotic suggestion.
 You can still be functionally conscious but will react to response stimuli anyway.
-Self-hypnosis scripts are a powerful component of group hypnosis or groupthink manipulation.
-These techniques will override free will, common sense, and our moral compass.
+Self-hypnosis scripts are a powerful component of group hypnosis or groupthink manipulation you find in organized religion.
+These techniques override free will, common sense, and our moral compass.

 “You believe in a book that has talking animals, wizards, witches, demons, sticks turning into snakes, burning bushes, food falling from the sky, people walking on water, and all sorts of magical, absurd and primitive stories, and you say that we are the ones that need help?” ― Mark Twain

 Even if you have never been on stage as a volunteer, you may have been subject to these techniques as an unsuspecting subject, parishioner or mark.
-Review the following steps or stages to see if this “feels” familiar.
-If you’re a member of the Abrahamic religion, you should see the similarities between the stage hypnotist and the hypnotic power of religious indoctrination.
+Review the following steps or stages to see if this feels familiar.
+If you’re a member of the Abrahamic religion, you’ll see the similarities between the stage hypnotist and the hypnotic power of religious indoctrination.